auNLP/mdwikiNLP/classroom_materials/class_02/class_02.md

      - Set up a live share session with your studygroup and discover/resolve any issues you might have
  - Recommended:
    - Read the paper on [stanza](https://arxiv.org/abs/2003.07082) (6 pages)
-   - Look into regular expressions for example [this 5 minute video](https://www.youtube.com/watch?v=UQQsYXa1EHs) or [this 6 minute read](https://medium.com/better-programming/introduction-to-regex-8c18abdd4f70)
+   - Look into regular expressions.
+For example [this 5 minute video](https://www.youtube.com/watch?v=UQQsYXa1EHs) or [this 6 minute read](https://medium.com/better-programming/introduction-to-regex-8c18abdd4f70)
+   - Set up a [linter](https://code.visualstudio.com/docs/python/linting), i.e. code spell-checker for VS code.
+I use flake8 but you can use any.

 ---